 The funds needed to pay benefits are accumulated from the contributions approved by the Board, employee contributions, and the income generated from the Plan's investments, including interest, dividends, and proceeds from the sale of individual investments.
 Earnings on Plan investments are reported separately from fees charged by investment managers.
 Investment fees are reported using the best information available to Plan management.
-Board-approved contributions for 2018 and 2017 totaled \$18.0 million.
+Board-approved contributions for 2019 totaled \$16.7 million and employee contributions totaled \$1.7 million.
 The Board has approved contributions of amounts more than the actuarially determined contribution for seven of the last ten years.
-Effective January 1, 2018, the Plan was amended to require employee contributions to the Plan.
-Employee contributions for 2018 totaled \$662 thousand.